 It all started last Friday, when I was at the Žižkovska Noc (Night of Žižkov.
 This is a music festival where some relatively unknown bands get a chance to perform their songs in front of an audience at several locations in Žižkov, which is a neighborhood in Prague.
 The days before the festival I made a list of all bands I wanted to see and based on that list I made a schedule for the night.

-U vystřelenýho oka, a typical Czech pub where some Czech folk-singers would perform.
+We started off at U vystřelenýho oka, a typical Czech pub where some Czech folk-singers would perform.
 Unfortunately we were too late to see some guy with his harmonica perform (or he never showed up, because it was quiet for the first 15 minutes), but the first performance we saw, a guy on a guitar with a girl on a violin that could not be heard most of the time, was kind of nice.

 After half an hour the second performer entered the stage.
 This was one of the three artists I was looking forward to see that night.
 After getting himself and his equipment ready for the show he, a young guy with messy hair, came to the microphone and said the legendary words: "Hello, this is me and this is my iPod, and we are going to play some songs together."